akhilmathurs/libriadapt/README.md

 We provide a script to augment the clean speech files with the noise samples, and generate a noisy-version of the dataset.
 Check [augment_noise.py](https://github.com/akhilmathurs/libriadapt/blob/master/augment_noise.py).

-### Warnings
-The authors have manually verified hundreds of speech recordings, but there is always the possibility that some (or many) of the speech recordings are incomplete or noisy.
-Please make sure to test for such cases in your data pipelines.

 ## Dataset Overview

 The LibriAdapt dataset is built on top of the LibriSpeech dataset [[1]](#1), specifically using the `train-clean-100` partition for training data and `test-clean` partition for test data.

-It is primarily designed to faciliate domain adaptation research for ASR models, and contains the following three types of domain shifts in the data (please refer to the paper for details on the data collection methodology):
+It is primarily designed to faciliate domain adaptation research for ASR models, and contains the following three types of domain shifts in the data (please refer to our [paper](https://ieeexplore.ieee.org/document/9053074) for details on the data collection methodology):

 **Domain shift due to Microphones**

-Both training and test sets are recorded simultaneously on six off-the-shelf microphones that are available in the market to develop speech products.
+Both training and test sets are recorded simultaneously on six off-the-shelf microphones available in the market to develop speech products.
 They are as follows:

 |      Device     | Channels |                                Use-cases                                |